ReactiveMongo/reactivemongo-site/releases/0.10/documentation/advanced-topics/failoverstrategy.md

   )
 {% endhighlight %}

-This strategy retries at most 5 times, waiting for `initialDelay * ( 1 + attemptNumber * 0.5 )` between each attempt (attemptNumber starting from 1).
-Here is the way the attemps will be run:
+This strategy retries at most 5 times, waiting for `initialDelay * ( 1 + attemptNumber * 0.5 )` between each attempt (`attemptNumber` starting from 1).
+Here is the way the attempts will be run:

 - __#1__: 750 milliseconds (`500 * (1 + 1 * 0.5)) = 500 * 1.5 = 750`)
 - __#2__: 1000 milliseconds (`500 * (1 + 2 * 0.5)) = 500 * 2 = 1000`)